justingarfield/home-ops/pki/README.md

 ## cfssl-templates folder

-The files located under this folder have tokens that will get replaced when running the corresponding tasks associated with them.
+The files located under this folder have tokens that will get replaced when running the corresponding tasks/scripts associated with them.

 This allows creation of multiple certificates, without repeating a majority of the JSON involved, increasing consistency and reducing room for error.